liamross/psiagram/docs/README.md

 ## Extensible

-Psiagram exposes a robust API to allow listeners and plugins to enhance and augment any part of a graph lifecycle.
+Psiagram exposes a robust API to allow listeners and plugins to enhance and augment any part of a diagram.

 Check out some of the official plugins in the
 [plugins section](./plugins/README.md).